 A Note From Mommypotamus: Today’s guest post comes from Jennifer Nervo of 20 Something Allergies And Counting . . .
 Down.
 Thank you, Jennifer!

-The Oil Cleansing Method (OCM) is the most ah-mazing way to clean your face.
+The Oil Cleansing Method for acne (OCM) is the most ah-mazing way to clean your face.
 It rocks my sensitive, acne-prone, dry, flaky, and yet somehow oily face’s world.
 Does that sound a wee bit insane?
 It’s probably up there with slathering your skin in beef fat…wait, I do that too thanks to Mommypotamus.